 During spring break and the summer, Gulf Shores and Orange Beach are brimming with families.
 However, if you can go in the shoulder season, you can still enjoy the soft, white-sand beaches without the crowds (you just may not get much of a suntan.)

-Off the water you can fill your days indulging in the region’s tasty cuisine, visit a spa, or even make your own bath products.
-From dolphin watching to sunset catamarans, paddle boards to kayaks, there are so many ways to enjoy Orange Beach.
-A girl’s trip wouldn’t be complete without an evening at the famous Flor-a-bama bar.
+Off the water, you can fill your days indulging in the region’s tasty cuisine, visit a spa, or even make your own bath products.
+From dolphin watching to sunset catamarans, and paddle boards to kayaks, there are so many ways to enjoy Orange Beach.
+A girl’s trip wouldn’t be complete without an evening at the famous Flor-a-Bama bar.

-Where to stay: Rent a condo overlooking the Gulf at Torqouise Place, complete with indoor pools and a lazy river.
+Where to stay: Rent a condo overlooking the Gulf at Turquoise Place, complete with indoor pools and a lazy river.

 17. St. Augustine, Florida

 For anyone seeking the fountain of youth (and aren’t well all?), head to St. Augustine, Florida for a girlfriend getaway.
 Located on Florida’s northeastern “Historic Coast”, is the oldest continuously-inhabited city in the United States so it is a great destination for history buffs, but the beach is also nearby.